moderntribe/square-one/dev/docker/README.md

 This might happen if you are using, or used, a number of Docker-managed local development stacks; running `docker network prune` should solve the issue.

-**Note** be aware that there are 2 layers for this application to run: the **global** and the **local**.
-The global is the one that should be running up to this moment.
-The local will be the one o start running with the command:
+**Note** be aware that there are 2 parts to running a Square One application: **global** and **local**.
+The global Square One portion is required for _all_ Square One projects and is the part that should be running up to this moment if you've been following the above steps.
+The local docker setup is specific to your project and should be started via:

 ```shell
 npm run docker:start